SCULPTURES

 (Paul Dibble) 2007

-This bronze work was part of Paul Dibble's Paradise collection, where his work looked at ideas of paradise drawn from past mythologies and present realities.
+This bronze work was part of Paul Dibble's Paradise collection, where his work looked at ideas of paradise drawn from past Oceania mythologies and present realities.
 It is the fusion of these from which this work emerges, an elongated figure, figurative in form, playfully cartwheels through this world to a realm beyond.

 4. Geometric composition on Huia